IntersectMBO/cardano-node/cardano-submit-api/testing-tx-submit.md

 ### Pre-requisites

 You will need some a cardano network with payment address and keys.
 This may be on `mainnet`, official `testnet` or a testnet that you've set up yourself.
-We will assume these files are in a direction called `playground`:
+We will assume these files are in a directory called `playground`:

 * `user-1-payment.addr` - User 1 payment address.
 This address must have sufficient funds.
 * `user-1-payment.vkey` - User 1 verification key.